 If you’re already involved in the cannabis industry, take a look at how psychedelics are starting to be used in microdosing along with THC and CBD in medical settings.
 Currently, this process is being used in certain types of therapy to help with mental health conditions.
 However, as more states legalize the commercial use of magic mushrooms, you might be able to introduce them into your existing business model.
 It’s likely some manufacturers will even do the “work” for you, creating products that combine the benefits of cannabis and psychedelics.

 Once again, a natural drug is stirring the pot and piquing interest at state and national levels.
 If it seems like the cannabis debate all over again, you’re right.
-It’s going to take some time for the commercialization of psilocybin to spread across the country, no matter how effective it’s been in helping people.
+It’s going to take some time for commercial psilocybin to spread across the country, no matter how effective it’s been in helping people.

-Until then, do your part to educate yourself on the positive effects of magic mushrooms, and consider reaching out to your state legislators to voice your opinion and support as they start voting on bills to legalize and regulate psilocybin for commercial use in 2023 and beyond.
+Until then, do your part to educate yourself on the positive effects of magic mushrooms, and consider reaching out to your state legislators to voice your opinion and support as they start voting on bills to legalize and regulate commercial psilocybin use in 2023 and beyond.